Curtains (1983 film): Plot

-Samantha Sherwood, a beautiful actress and muse for director Jonathan Stryker, has herself committed to an asylum as a preparation for the titular role of a mentally unstable woman in a film called Audra.
-Once inside, she finds out that Stryker has left her there alone and lets a group of young girls audition for the role of Audra instead.
+Samantha Sherwood, a beautiful actress and muse for director Jonathan Stryker, feigns mental illness and has herself committed to an asylum to prepare for the titular role of a mentally unstable woman in a film called Audra.
+Once inside, she discovers that Stryker has coerced her into method-rehearsing the material and committing herself so he can audition a group of younger women for the role in her absence.
 Furious at being double-crossed, Samantha escapes the asylum to seek revenge.

-One of the candidates, fledgling actress Amanda Teuther, has a weird dream.
-While driving to the audition, she spots a large doll in the middle of the road.
+One of the candidates, fledgling actress Amanda Teuther, has a nightmare in which, while driving to the audition, she spots a large doll in the middle of the road.
 When she leaves her car to move it, it grabs her hand as someone gets into her car and runs over her.
-After she wakes up from her dream, a killer in a hag mask stabs her to death and takes her doll.
+After she wakes up from her nightmare, a killer in a hag mask stabs her to death and takes her doll.

-The next day, the other five women auditioning for the part of Audra arrive at Stryker's mansion: comedian Patti O'Connor, veteran actress Brooke Parsons, ballet dancer Laurian Summers, musician Tara DeMillo, and professional ice skater Christie Burns.
-The caretaker is named Matthew.
-Samantha, the uninvited guest, appears at the house during dinner.
-The girls spend their first night getting to know each other.
-Tara has sex with Matthew in a jacuzzi as Stryker seduces Christie.
+The next day, the other five women auditioning for the part of Audra arrive at Stryker's rural New England mansion: stand-up comedian Patti O'Connor, veteran actress Brooke Parsons, ballet dancer Laurian Summers, musician Tara DeMillo, and professional ice skater Christie Burns.
+The women are met by the mansion's caretaker, Matthew.
+Samantha, the uninvited guest, appears at the house during dinner, creating tension among the group.
+The girls spend their first night getting to know each other as a snowstorm develops.
+Tara has sex with Matthew in a jacuzzi as Stryker assaults Christie.
 Then, an unseen figure enters the tool shed, grabs a sickle, and sharpens it.

-The next morning, Christie goes to a nearby pond for ice skating.
-She notices a small hand protruding out of the snow and uncovers a doll.
+The next morning, Christie goes to a nearby pond to ice skate.
+She notices a small hand protruding out of the snow and uncovers Amanda's doll.
 The masked killer with the sickle appears and attacks Christie.
 The killer manages to wound her, but Christie is able to momentarily incapacitate the killer, escaping into the woods.
 As she rests against a tree, the killer appears from behind and viciously decapitates her.
+Shortly after, Stryker humiliates Samantha during a group audition by forcing her to wear the hag mask and pretend to seduce him in front of the others.